 Why are Soybean Prices so high?

-Recent analyses present a bearish outlook for the soybean market, anticipating price drops in the coming month.
-Factors contributing to this outlook include record U.S. production, weak demand from China, and global oversupply.
-For instance, July 2025 futures have fallen to $9.69 per bushel, marking a 5.43% decrease from the previous month and a 5.18% decline from the same period in 2024.
-Additionally, trade tensions between the U.S. and China have led to a significant reduction in U.S. soybean exports to China, with Brazil now supplying 71% of China's imports compared to the U.S.'s 21%.
+Recent analyses, however, offer a bearish outlook for the soybean market, predicting price declines in the coming month.
+Contributing factors include record U.S. production, weak demand from China, and global oversupply.
+For example, July 2025 futures have dropped to $9.69 per bushel, a 5.43% decrease from the previous month and a 5.18% decline from the same period in 2024.
+Additionally, trade tensions between the U.S. and China have significantly reduced U.S. soybean exports to China, with Brazil now supplying 71% of China's imports compared to the U.S.'s 21%.
 This analysis contrasts with the forecast's suggestion of a potential upward trend in soybean prices.

-Recent analyses present a bearish outlook for the soybean market, anticipating price drops in the coming month.
-Factors contributing to this outlook include record U.S. production, weak demand from China, and global oversupply.
-For instance, July 2025 futures have fallen to $9.69 per bushel, marking a 5.43% decrease from the previous month and a 5.18% decline from the same period in 2024.
-Additionally, trade tensions between the U.S. and China have led to a significant reduction in U.S. soybean exports to China, with Brazil now supplying 71% of China's imports compared to the U.S.'s 21%.
+Recent analyses, however, offer a bearish outlook for the soybean market, predicting price declines in the coming month.
+Contributing factors include record U.S. production, weak demand from China, and global oversupply.
+For example, July 2025 futures have dropped to $9.69 per bushel, a 5.43% decrease from the previous month and a 5.18% decline from the same period in 2024.
+Additionally, trade tensions between the U.S. and China have significantly reduced U.S. soybean exports to China, with Brazil now supplying 71% of China's imports compared to the U.S.'s 21%.
 This analysis contrasts with the forecast's suggestion of a potential upward trend in soybean prices.

 What is the current / spot price of Soybean?